lightninglabs/chantools/doc/chantools_rescueclosed.md

       --fromsummary string        channel input is in the format of chantool's channel summary; specify '-' to read from stdin
   -h, --help                      help for rescueclosed
       --listchannels string       channel input is in the format of lncli's listchannels format; specify '-' to read from stdin
+      --lnd_log string            the lnd log file to read to get the commit_point values when rescuing multiple channels at the same time
       --pendingchannels string    channel input is in the format of lncli's pendingchannels format; specify '-' to read from stdin
       --rootkey string            BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
 ```